itsbigspark/bigspark-challenge-frontend/README.md

 3. [**Backend**] Integrate with a service to allow users to add comments on visualisations and view user comments in the UI
 4. [**DevOps**] Dockerize your approach such that all required services and data can be brought up with a single docker command
 5. [**Cloud Engineering**] Implement the basic task on a cloud platform of your choice & be prepared to discuss your deployment choices with your interviewer.
-6. [**Data Engineering Core**] Integrate the basic task into a larger data processing pipeline which makes the transformed data available to your app in  database of your choice.
-7. [**Data Engineering Core**] Frame the basic task as a transaction-level streaming problem using an event streaming tool of your choice (an example script `helper-scripts/create-kafka-events.sh`is provided to load events onto Apache Kafka).
-Details for this dataset are given [below](#streaming-dataset-tpcds_data_5g_streaming).
-8. [**Data Engineering Core**] Frame the basic task as a periodic batch problem, with new batches of fact and dimension data arriving monthly.
-End users of reports should be able to view at least 1 data view or visualization in Zeppelin as of an arbitrary past date.
-Details for this dataset are given [below](#quarterly-batch-dataset).
-9. [**Software Engineering**] Put together a basic design for how you might implement the end-to-end process from data sourcing to productionized reporting for hundreds of users in a large enterprise environment.
+6. [**Software Engineering**] Put together a basic design for how you might implement the end-to-end process from data sourcing to productionized reporting for hundreds of users in a large enterprise environment.
 Please include a diagram describing your approach and be prepared to discuss your design choices at a high level.
-10. [**Data Science**] Perform more advanced data visualizations or interactive data analytics to extract insights from the data.
-Be prepared to demonstrate a critical analysis of the data, and discuss any shortcomings of your approach.
-11. [**Machine Learning**] Extract some insights from the data using supervised or unsupervised learning.
-You may find larger dataset `tpcds_data_10g` easier for this due to dataset size.

 # Dataset Description

 ## Base Dataset: tpcds_data_5g